 As of 2016, Wyoming has:

-- Over 11,000 residents receiving VA disability benefits
+- More than 11,000 residents receiving VA disability benefits

-How to File a Compelling Appeal for VA Disability Benefits in Wyoming
+Filing a Claim for VA Disability Benefits in Wyoming

-- a current diagnosis of a disabling medical condition; and
+- A current diagnosis of a disabling condition by a medical professional; and

 VA Disability Compensation Levels